yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 ### Grouped Query Attention (GQA)

-GQA {cite:p}`ainslie2023gqatraininggeneralizedmultiquery` is an optimization of MHA and MQA that reduces computational complexity while maintaining performance.
+GQA {cite:p}`ainslie2023gqatraininggeneralizedmultiquery` is an optimization of MHA and MQA that aims to reduce computational complexity while maintaining performance.

 Unlike MQA, GQA uses an intermediate (more than one, less than number of query heads) number of key-value heads.
-GQA is shown to achieve quality close to MHA with comparable speed to MQA
+GQA is shown to achieve quality close to MHA, but with comparable inference speed to MQA.

-In GQA, the single head attnetion is computed as
+In GQA, the single head attention is computed as

 $$
 \text{head}_i = \text{Attention}(QW^Q_i, KW^K_{g(i)}, VW^V_{g(i)})